manjola/TSP_visualize_on_reactable/README.md

 # TSP_visualize_on_reactable
-Project: Dynamic Visualization of Algorithms for Solving the Travelling Salesman Problem (TSP) on a Reactable Machine
+Project: Dynamic Visualization of Algorithms for Solving the Travelling Salesman Problem (TSP) and TSP’s Extensions to Real Word Scenarios on a Reactable Machine

 Author: Manushaqe Muco